IVSoftware/reversi-iterators-01/README.md

     }

 ***
-Where the demo board has been mocke like this for testing purposes: using System.Diagnostics;
+The demo board has been mocked like this for testing purposes:
-using System.Net.NetworkInformation;

     public partial class Game : Form
     {